r9y9/nnmnkwii/stable/_sources/references/datasets.rst.txt

     iteration, multiprocessing, etc).
 Users are expected to use dataset with other iterator implementation.
 For PyTorch users, we can use `PyTorch DataLoader`_ for mini-batch iteration and multiprocessing.
 Our dataset interface is `exactly` same as PyTorch's one, so we can use PyTorch DataLoader seamlessly.
+See tutorials how we can use it practically.

 .. _PyTorch DataLoader: http://pytorch.org/docs/master/data.html?highlight=dataloader#torch.utils.data.DataLoader